percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 ```

 The fields are described as follows:
-* association_id: The value of the association identifier used to uniquely identify each endpoint connected to the media distributor
+* association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.
 * protection_profiles: The value of the two-octet SRTP protection profile value as per [@!RFC5764] used for this DTLS association.
 * mki: Master key identifier [@!RFC3711].
 * client_write_key: The value of the SRTP master key used by the client (endpoint).